 Zuma’s term in office ends in 2019, but the ANC is due to elect a new party leader at the end of next year and could then decide to replace him as head of state.

 South Africa’s highest court this year found the president guilty of violating the constitution after he refused to repay taxpayers’ money used to refurbish his private rural house.

 He is also fighting a court order that could reinstate almost 800 corruption charges against him over a multi-billion dollar arms deal in the 1990s.

-Despite the groundswell of protest and deep divisions in the ANC, the vote in parliament expected later on Thursday posed no threat to Zuma, said Wits University professor Patrick Bond.
+Despite the groundswell of protest and deep divisions in the ANC, Thursday’s vote in parliament posed no threat to Zuma, said Wits University professor Patrick Bond.